TritonDataCenter/rfd/rfd/0034/README.md

 component failure, will be handled and the migration process will retry to complete the migration step which failed.
-The migration workflow will have a hard coded number of retry operations per migration step with a backoff setting to allow a flexible delay between the step retry operations.
+The migration workflow will have a hard coded number of retry operations per migration step with a backoff setting to allow a flexible delay between the retry operations.

 ### Resumable zfs send/receive

-The zfs send/receive operations (long/sustained network usage) will make use of the (resumable zfs send/receive)[#resumable-zfs-sendreceive] feature, so that the migration operation can resume in the case of an interruption, without needing to resend all of the zfs data.
+The zfs send/receive operations (long/sustained network usage) will make use of the [resumable zfs send/receive](#resumable-zfs-sendreceive) feature, so that the migration operation can resume in the case of an interruption, without needing to resend all of the zfs data.